 The incentive for these companies will always be weighed towards accepting the payment, and you’ll end up being the one having to pay for the consequences, namely in the form of dispute and chargeback fees.

-Agnostic Fraud Prevention Vs Built-In
+Dedicated Fraud Prevention vs Built-In One-Stop-Shops

 To recap, let’s compare three fraud prevention tools, including our own, to see when it makes sense to stick with the built-in gateway and acquirer solutions, or when you should use a fraud prevention API.